 - Opportunities for relocation and clinical specialization

-We are accepting applications for a temporary, full-time (1.0 FTE) position of Communication Disorders Technician.
-The Home Base is New Glasgow – Provost Street.
+We are accepting applications for a temporary, part-time (0.8 FTE) position of Speech-Language Pathologist.
+The home base site is Sydney.
 The successful candidate reports to the assigned Manager.
 Schedule to be determined.
 Please note: the emphasis of this position is in various aspects of autism services which may shift over the period of the temporary position.

-- Excellent communication skills, including proficiency in written and spoken English and French.
-If English is not your first language further documents will be required.
+- Excellent communication skills, including proficiency in spoken and written English.
+If English is not first language further documents will be required.

 - Flexibility in work schedule to provide evening/weekend services